 Shedding the stigma associated with addiction may reduce the reluctance to seek treatment.
 Without guilt and fear, alcoholics may not feel the need to lie or blame others for their problems.
-Instead, they might be more open about their drinking problems and more motivated to seek alcoholism resources.
+Instead, they might be more open about their drinking problems and more motivated to seek resources for alcoholics.

-Completing addiction treatment is a proven method for overcoming alcoholism.
-In rehab, people undergo detox, learn about the dangers of alcoholism and find new ways to avoid drinking.
+Completing alcohol rehab is a proven method for overcoming alcoholism.
+In rehab, people undergo alcohol detox, learn about the dangers of alcoholism and find new ways to avoid drinking.
 They also learn how to live healthy lives without alcohol.